iterative/dvc.org/content/docs/install/windows.md

 ## Windows installer

-A quick way is to use the self-contained, executable installer (binary), which is available from the big "Download" button on the [home page](https://dvc.org).
+A quick option on Windows is to install DVC using the self-contained executable installer.
+[Download the latest version here][windows-installer-download-link].

 You'll need to download and run the installer again each time you want to update DVC.
 You may use Windows Uninstaller to